rubygarage/rubygarage.github.com/slides/chef.markdown

 > - You have a master Chef server to which all Chef client nodes connect to understand what they are comprised of.
 > - Cookbooks are uploaded to the Chef server using the Knife command line tool.
-> - There is the concept of different environments (dev, test, prod).

 --